SarbaDipta-Das/HandPuzzleGame/README.md

 Captures live video feed and turns it into a dynamic 3x3 interactive grid.
 Gesture-Based Interaction
 Start Gesture: Simply show your open palm to the camera to trigger the puzzle start.
-Selection & Swapping: Use a 2-second "hover-to-select" gesture to pick pieces.
+Selection & Swapping: Use a 2-second "hover-to-select" gesture to pick piecesDynamic Difficulty Automatically shuffles the image pieces upon starting the puzzle.
-Visual Feedback: Includes a progress bar and highlight colors to track selection status.
-Dynamic Difficulty
-Automatically shuffles the image pieces upon starting the puzzle.
 Detects completion and displays a victory message.
 Optimized Performance
 High-resolution (720p) camera integration.
-Low-latency processing using OpenCV and MediaPipe.
+Low-latency processing using OpenCV and MediaPipe.Project Structure code
-Project Structure
-code
 Text
 HandPuzzleGame/